CrumrineCoder/NPC-LOOK-UP/README.md

 Commenting ability
-Ability to report a comment or NPC for spam or offensive material Search functionality [done]
+Ability to report a comment or NPC for spam or offensive material

-  Returns an organized list instead of just the JSON

 Change Password

-Liking NPCs and seeing your liked NPCs

 CSS
 Edit and Delete buttons